Sarah Rose

 What values are most important to you in your work and personal life?

-The most important values to me are hard work, pride in ownership, and doing things yourself.
-My parents instilled in us that if we want something, we have to work for it they never just handed things to us.
-They gave us the ability to do it on our own and build it ourselves, so that we have a lot more pride in something that we own or something that we do, because we put in the work and did it ourselves.
+The most important values to me are hard work, pride in ownership, and doing things myself.
 I'm also built to be a mama, and I don't complain about that whatsoever.
-My kids love to bake with me - if they see me whip out my mixer, my son who's 6 and my daughter who's 4 go up and get their aprons and they're like, I'm ready to bake.
-I can't whip out my mixer without them having to help me.
+My kids love to bake with me.
+If they see me whip out my mixer, my son who’s two and my daughter who's four get out their aprons & stools and they're ready to bake.
+I can't bring out my mixer without them joining in to help me.
 Family is everything to me - it's a family business that my grandpa started, and we're constantly working together.
-My dad, my mom, and I all have a group chat where we take care of things in the evenings.
-We're kind of always working and being busy, and we like it that way.
+We're always working hard and staying busy, and we like it that way.